1. What is an Initiative?

 The Initiative can be created in the "Requested" column of the Initiative Workflow only (1).

 It moves through the Initiative workflow completely automatically when its linked child cards are processed in the Cards Workflow lane (2) or anywhere in your account (img.1)

 How does it work?
-When one of the child cards is moved to "In progress" -> then the Initiative moves to "In progress" too.
-When all child cards linked to the Initiative are moved to "Done", the whole Initiative will automatically move to "Done".
+When one of the child cards moves to "In progress" -> then the Initiative moves to "In progress" too.
+When all child cards linked to the Initiative move to "Done", the whole Initiative automatically moves to "Done".

 For more information, please watch the video: "How to use Initiative Workflow".